kacperantas151/Portfolio/README.md

 - **Excel Formulas used in Employee Dashboard Excel Project** - Excel code for Employee Dashboard Excel Project
 - **SQL_Euro_Data_Exploration.sql** - SQL code for Euro Data Exploration Project
 - **SQL_Europe_Military_Project.md** - SQL code for Europe Military Project

+Contact
+If you have any questions, feel free to reach out to me at: kacper.antas151@gmail.com or LinkedIn: https://www.linkedin.com/in/kacper-antas-545133226/